 Everyone in your vehicle needs to be buckled up all the time, including babies and children.
-Every state in the United States and all Canadian provinces require small children ride in proper restraint systems.
-This is the law, and you can be prosecuted for ignoring it.

 In a collision, an unrestrained child can become a projectile inside the vehicle.
 The force required to hold even an infant on your lap could become so great that you could not hold the child, no matter how strong you are.
 The child and others could be badly injured.
 Any child riding in your vehicle should be in a proper restraint for the child's size.